itReverie/itr-apollo-server/README.md

 - Subscriptions withFilter

 You will have to set up a MySql instance in order to see the CRUD operations.
 However, it should be straight forward as I am using sequelizer.

+The front-end implementation is in <a href="https://github.com/itReverie/itr-apollo-client" target="_blank">itr-apollo-client</a>.

+If you would like to see a full explanantion behind this repo.
+Have a look at this Blog Post